Body-focused repetitive behavior

-Body-focused repetitive behavior (BFRB) is an umbrella name for impulse control behaviors involving compulsively damaging one's physical appearance or causing physical injury.
+Body-focused repetitive behavior (BFRB) is an umbrella name for impulse-control behaviors involving compulsively damaging one's physical appearance or causing physical injury.

-Body-focused repetitive behavior disorders (BFRBDs) in ICD-11 is in development.

-BFRB disorders are currently estimated to be under the obsessive-compulsive spectrum.
-They are also associated with ADHD and anxiety.
+BFRB disorders are currently estimated to be under the obsessive–compulsive spectrum.
+They are also associated with attention deficit hyperactivity disorder (ADHD) and anxiety.

 Causes

 The cause of BFRBs is unknown.

 Emotional variables may have a differential impact on the expression of BFRBs.

 Research has suggested that the urge to repetitive self-injury is similar to a body-focused repetitive behavior but others have argued that for some the condition is more akin to a substance abuse disorder.

 Researchers are investigating a possible genetic component.

 Onset

 BFRBs most often begin in late childhood or in the early teens.